SpectralDragon/LiteRoute/README.md

 }

 ```
-But, for this we can't change transition flow.
+But, for this case, you can't change transition flow.

 ## Note